Sharon M. Louden is an artist, educator, advocate for artists, and editor of the Living and Sustaining a Creative Life series of books.

 Louden's work is held in major public and private collections including the Whitney Museum of American Art, National Gallery of Art, Neuberger Museum of Art, Arkansas Arts Center, Yale University Art Gallery, Weatherspoon Art Museum, and the Museum of Fine Arts, Houston, among others.

-Sharon Louden's work has also been written about in the New York Times, Art in America, Washington Post, Sculpture Magazine and the Philadelphia Inquirer, as well as other publications.
-She has received a grant from the Elizabeth Foundation for the Arts and has participated in residencies at Tamarind Institute, Urban Glass and Art Omi.
+Her work has also been written about in the New York Times, Art in America, Washington Post, Sculpture Magazine, ARTnews and the Philadelphia Inquirer, as well as other publications.
+She has participated in residencies at Tamarind Institute, Urban Glass, Franconia Sculpture Park, Society of the Four Arts and Art Omi.

-Sharon Louden has taught for more than 20 years since graduating from Yale in 1991.
-Her teaching experience includes studio and professional practice classes to students of all levels in colleges and universities throughout the United States.
-Colleges and universities at which she has lectured and taught include: Kansas City Art Institute, College of Saint Rose, Massachusetts College of Art, Vanderbilt University and Maryland Institute College of Art.
-Sharon currently teaches at the New York Academy of Art in New York City.
-Last summer, Sharon taught experimental drawing and collage in the School of Art at Chautauqua Institution in Chautauqua, New York and will return to Chautauqua to teach another drawing course this coming June.
+Sharon Louden has taught for more than 25 years since graduating from Yale in 1991.
+Her teaching experience includes studio and professional practice classes to students of all levels in many institutions throughout the United States.
+Colleges and universities at which she has lectured and taught include: Kansas City Art Institute, College of Saint Rose, Minneapolis College of Art and Design, Vanderbilt University and Maryland Institute College of Art.

-Sharon is a full-time practicing, professional artist who lives and works in Brooklyn, NY.
+Sharon is a full-time practicing, professional artist who lives in Minneapolis, MN and works in New York, NY.